LucianoBestia/dodrio_multi_component/README.md

 Rust does not have true OOP, so the approach must be different.
 There is a concept of modules in Rust, that isolates the code and data.
 Separate *.rs files are automatically separate modules.
 # different approaches
-Now I found the RenderContext that I have to explore for this solution.
 In separate folders I created different working approaches to the same problem:
 - classic (good reuse, not good for dodrio::cache, maybe another cache?)
 - Rc RefCell (good reuse+cache, but runtime borrow checker)
 - cached local values (good reuse+cache, but copying data for cached values)
 - ??maybe Pin<> for self-referencing struct?
+(I don't know how to do it)
 ## classic
 It works well until I want to use dodrio::cache.
 This needs the Render trait.
 The Render function cannot accept the app_data parameter.
 Maybe using a different type of cache?
 Dodrio::cache is not the final version, I think.
 ## Rc RefCell